Paul Heroux

 Paul Heroux (born 1976) is an American politician who is the Sheriff of Bristol County, Massachusetts.
-He previously succeeded Kevin Dumas as Mayor of Attleboro from January 2, 2018 to January 3, 2023, when he was succeeded by Cathleen DeSimone.
-Before that, he was a state representative from the 2nd Bristol district, elected in 2012.
+He previously served as Mayor of Attleboro, Massachusetts, and a State Representative from the Second Bristol District, elected in 2012.

 Career

 State representative

-Heroux served as a state representative from 2013-2017.
+Heroux served as a state representative from 2013–2017.

 Electoral history

 Paul Heroux was first elected in November 2012 as the State Representative from the Second Bristol District, Massachusetts.